Driving the future of law: Dentons’ Toronto and Singapore offices join forces to support the Global Legal Hackathon

 Sean also received the “Top Mentor” award for his work with various teams and dedication to see them succeed.
 Regall, the winning team from Singapore, developed a smart document organization with features such as visual representation of relationships between documents, and dynamic checklists.
 The team also moved into the second round of judging.

 Hosting this event was a great opportunity for Dentons Canada, and fostered a real team effort with everyone pulling together to, once again, demonstrate the Firm’s commitment to innovation.
-Dentons Canada’s Ginevra Saylor spoke at the opening event and served as a judge, and Andre Garber served as a mentor; Andre and Ginevra also worked closely with the global sponsors on planning the Toronto event.
+Members of the Dentons Canada team spoke at the opening event and served as judges and mentors; they also worked closely with the global sponsors on planning the Toronto event.

 Meanwhile, Dentons Rodyk Singapore’s participation in the event is an addition to the Future Law Innovation Programme (FLIP), where 18 Dentons Rodyk lawyers representing all practice groups have been exploring ways to drive innovation throughout the Firm since January 2018.